Short on time? Here are the highlights:

 In the previous interview segment, Ms O’Brien highlighted the demand for six-month high school exchange programmes among Bolivian students and a growing interest in New Zealand as a study destination.

-In our second video excerpt below, she expands on this theme to describe a growing interest in studying in Germany as well, fuelled in part by family and cultural ties between the two countries, but also by the presence of German high schools operating in Bolivia.
+In our second excerpt below, she expands on this theme to describe a growing interest in studying in Germany as well, fuelled in part by family and cultural ties between the two countries, but also by the presence of German high schools operating in Bolivia.

-Our third interview segment below swings back around to focus on the US as a leading destination for Bolivian students.
+Our third interview excerpt swings back around to focus on the US as a leading destination for Bolivian students.
 “Most of our students go [to the US] for language programmes and high school exchanges,” says Ms O’Brien.
 “But we do have a great number who go for higher education [as well].”

 She goes on to describe a relatively recent trend in the market where undergraduate students opt to go to an American community college for their first two years of study, and then subsequently transfer to a university to complete their degree programmes.